1newstar/OracleScripts/Docs/sources/ServerPatchCheckList.rst

 -   All RMAN backup jobs should be running on the primary server.
 If the patching will result in a change to the primary server, then the backup tasks must be disabled in Windows Task Scheduler on the current primary server, and enabled on the server that will become the primary server.

 -   Beware if you have added new SYSDBA enabled users to the running primary.
 These will be replicated to the standby databases, however, unless you also have copied the primary password file to the standby servers, and renamed it to suit the applicable standby database, then these SYSDBA users will not be usable.

+-   You must check the ``dgmgrl`` configuration first.
+If the database names are in upper case, then they must be typed in upper case with surrounding double quotes.
+If they are listed in lower case, then they must be typed in lower case.

+-   You should be aware that whenever a database is disabled in ``dgmgrl`` it *will not* defer the appropriate ``log_archive_dest_n`` parameter in the primary database, however, it *will* enable the parameter when the database is re-enabled in ``dgmgrl``.
+Consistent?

 Patch SB server - UVORC02